OpenNebula/docs/source/integration_and_development/system_interfaces/java.rst

 Java OpenNebula Cloud API
 ================================================================================

 This page contains the OpenNebula Cloud API Specification for Java.
 It has been designed as a wrapper for the :ref:`XML-RPC methods <api>`, with some basic helpers.
 This means that you should be familiar with the XML-RPC API and the XML formats returned by the OpenNebula core.
-As stated in the :ref:`XML-RPC documentation <api>`, you can download the :ref:`XML Schemas (XSD) here <api_xsd_reference>`.
+As stated in the :ref:`XML-RPC documentation <api>`, you can download the `XML Schemas (XSD) here <https://github.com/OpenNebula/one/tree/master/share/doc/xsd>`__.

 Download
 ================================================================================